-If you’ve been searching for proofreading jobs or wondering how to become a proofreader, I believe that now you have all the information you need to start your very own business today.
+If you’ve been wondering how to become a proofreader, I believe that now you have all the information you need to start your very own business today.

 To get started, I encourage you to enroll in the free proofreading workshop.
 I will emphasize the importance of proper training just like Caitlin did.
 Then, after taking the training you should look for proofreading jobs online.

-Proofreading Services has both full-time and part-time online proofreading jobs.
-To become a proofreader, you must pass a 20-minute screening test before getting any work assigned.
+Proofreading Services has both full-time and part-time jobs.
+To become a proofreader for the company, you must pass a 20-minute screening test before getting any work assigned.

 I love this at-home proofreading position because they offer flexible working hours and you get to earn more than the U.S average hourly wage for proofreaders.

 Another benefit is that you get a chance to connect with some of the world’s top English proofreaders around the globe.
 You absolutely have got to give this proofreading company a chance.

 Proofreading Pal has proofreading and editing career opportunities for you if you are a professional proofreader.
 They are very strict and use a two-proofreader model where every document is proofread and edited by two professional proofreaders.